openstack/osprofiler/README.rst

           profiler.stop()                # send to collector -> trace_stack[-2:]
                                          # trace_stack.pop()

-      it's simple to build a tree of nested trace points, having **(pranet_id, point_id)** of all trace points.
+      It's simple to build a tree of nested trace points, having **(pranet_id, point_id)** of all trace points.

-* **What is actually send to to collector?**
+* **Process of sending to collector**

   Trace points contain 2 messages (start and stop).
-Messages like below are send to collector:
+Messages like below are sent to collector:

   .. parsed-literal::
     {